 Chapter 7 Marxist Economics and International Development: The Marxist Response to the Washington Consensus.

-John Marangos is Professor of Comparative Economic Systems at the University of Macedonia, Greece.
-He is also Chief Economist at Attica Bank.
+John Marangos is Professor of Economics, at the Department of Balkan, Slavic and Oriental Studies at the University of Macedonia, Thessaloniki, Greece.

 The "Washington Consensus" has shaped the world for nearly four decades since the 1980s.
 Although officially termed that way in 1990 only, neoliberal "structural reforms" had already been introduced to third countries before that.
 But thereafter, it was the vehicle for severe interventions into many countries that received credit from the IMF (and World Bank).
 It survived the 2008 financial crisis and the lingering Great Recession.
 This book provides a balance of its evolution, which is overly due and highly topical under the current "turn of the tide".
 Marangos’ huge merit is to also analyze it under plural "heterodox" perspectives, which illuminates many new aspects of the history of neoliberalism.
 A must-read that comes timely, as we all have to consider rebuilding the international political economy.

 Dr Wolfram Elsner, Professor of Economics, University of Bremen, Business Studies & Economics (retired)

 The topic of the Washington Consensus is always a good subject to discuss, given that the mainstream must take responsibility for having inflicted such pain on developing countries.
 In this sense, pluralist or heterodox economists must take up the opportunity of measuring the catastrophic consequences of the Washington Consensus.
 In this book, John Marangos does just this.
 He proposes a thorough analysis of it, from its roots to implementation, and offers a fair but insightful analysis, including the response by post-Keynesians, institutionalists, and Marxists.
 It is truly, a tour de force.
 This book is a must for any development and macroeconomics class.